 Feral Information

-We currently offer the public free spay and neutering for ferals as donations allow.
 Donations are welcomed but not expected.
-Each feral costs about $80-$120.
-If you choose to donate, it will help fund other community cats to get the medical attention they need.
+Each feral costs about $95-$120.
+(Spay/Neuter, Rabies and Ear Clip) If you choose to donate, it will help fund other community cats to get the medical attention they need.

 TNR is the abbreviation for Trap-Neuter-Release or Trap-Neuter-Return.